Skip to content

 Frequently Asked Questions

-What type of grout float should I use for epoxy grout?
+What grout float is used for epoxy grout?

 What is the difference between rubber and margin grout floats?

-Rubber grout floats are standard size tools for spreading grout, while margin floats are smaller and used for tight spaces and detail work.
+Rubber grout floats are standard-size tools used for general grout application, while margin floats are smaller tools designed for corners, edges, and tight spaces.